• Mish M*A*S*H

 September 8th, 1979 TV Guide Ad

-In February of 1980, M*A*S*H was being syndicated to some 150 markets and winning its time slot in most of them [4].
+In February 1980, M*A*S*H was being syndicated to some 150 markets and winning its time slot in most of them [4].
 The president of 20th Century-Fox Television, W. Russell Barry, had this to say:

 “I think ‘M-A-S-H’ is very unusual.
 People ask me all the time, ‘Why can’t you do another ‘M-A-S-H’?
 Well, it takes the right people and the right elements in proper combination, and it just doesn’t happen that often.
 About the most you can say is you start out to make the best stories you can.
 It’s in its ninth year and I think in terms of creative material, this is the best” [5].

 M*A*S*H was soon the highest-rated program in syndication.
-During the 1981 November sweeps, the series, which was seen in 184 markets, earned a 13.9/30 rating and was watched by 11.3 million households.
+During the 1981 November sweeps, the series, which was then seen in 184 markets, earned a 13.9/30 rating and was watched by 11.3 million households.
 Family Feud was second, followed by PM Magazine [6].
-When M*A*S*H went off the air in February of 1983, it was being shown upwards of 16 times per week in some markets, leading Fox to coin the phrase, “The sun never sets on a ‘MASH’ episode” [7].
+When M*A*S*H went off the air in February 1983, it was being shown upwards of 16 times per week in some markets, leading Fox to coin the phrase, “The sun never sets on a ‘MASH’ episode” [7].

 In 1984, after its initial syndication cycle (the one that began in 1979) ended, M*A*S*H was again offered to stations across the country.
 This time it cost a station in a major market between $800,000 and $900,000 an episode with the right to broadcast each episode six times [12].
 That works out to between $130,000 and $150,000 per broadcast.
 By 1986 it cost $1 million dollars for the same six runs or more than $165,000 per run [13].